Regular colored graphs of positive degree: Proof of Proposition

 \subsubsection{The case $D\ge 4$.}

-Consider a colored graph $G$ of degree $\delta$ with $2k$ vertices, having $t_1$ $(D-1)$-dipoles and $t_2$ $(D-2)$-dipoles.
+The proof of Proposition~\ref{prop:finitdipole} is similar for all $D\ge 4$.
+Consider a melon free $(D+1)$-colored graph $\hat G$ of degree $\delta(\hat G)$ with $2k(\hat G)$ vertices, having $t_1(\hat G)$ $(D-1)$-dipoles and $t_2(\hat G)$ $(D-2)$-dipoles.
 We will show that the number of such graphs is finite.
-The bound we established below on the number of such graph is not tight and can be improved with minimal effort.
+The bound we establish below is not tight and can be improved with minimal effort, but it is sufficient for our purpose.

-Let us count faces of degree 2 according to whether they belong to a $(D-1)$-dipole, a $(D-2)$-dipole or none of these two: \be F_1 \le t_1 {D-1\choose 2} + t_2 {D-2\choose 2} + \alpha(D) k \; , \ee where \begin{itemize} \item $\alpha(4)=0$ as, for $D=4$, all the faces with two vertices must belong to a $(D-1)$- or a $(D-2)$-dipole (\emph{i.e.} a 3- or a 2-dipole). \item $\alpha(5) = 3$ as, for $D=5$, a vertex not belonging to a $(D-1)$- or $(D-2)$-dipole can belong to at most three 2-dipoles. \item $\alpha(6) = 6$ as, for $D=6$, a vertex not belonging to a $(D-1)$- or $(D-2)$-dipole belongs to the largest number of faces of degree two when it belongs to two $3$-dipoles \emph{i.e.} to six faces of degree two. \item $\alpha(D) =\frac{(D-3)(D-4)}{2}+6$, for all $D\ge 7$ as, in this case, a vertex not belonging to a $(D-1)$- or $(D-2)$-dipole belongs to the largest number of faces of degree two when it belongs to a $(D-3)$-dipole and a $4$-dipole. \end{itemize} One the one hand, the bound (\ref{eq:bornesurF1}) together with Equation~(\ref{eq:delta'}) gives
+Let us count faces of degree 2 according to whether they belong to a $(D-1)$-dipole, a $(D-2)$-dipole or none of these two:

+where \begin{itemize} \item $\alpha(4)=0$ as, for $D=4$, all the faces with two vertices must belong to a $(D-1)$- or a $(D-2)$-dipole (\emph{i.e.} a 3- or a 2-dipole). \item $\alpha(5) = 3$ as, for $D=5$, a vertex not belonging to a $(D-1)$- or $(D-2)$-dipole can belong to at most three 2-dipoles. \item $\alpha(6) = 6$ as, for $D=6$, a vertex not belonging to a $(D-1)$- or $(D-2)$-dipole belongs to the largest number of faces of degree two when it belongs to two $3$-dipoles \emph{i.e.} to six faces of degree two. \item $\alpha(D) =\frac{(D-3)(D-4)}{2}+6$, for all $D\ge 7$ as, in this case, a vertex not belonging to a $(D-1)$- or $(D-2)$-dipole belongs to the largest number of faces of degree two when it belongs to a $(D-3)$-dipole and a $4$-dipole. \end{itemize} On the one hand, the bound~\eqref{eq:bornesurF1} together with Eq.~\eqref{eq:delta'} gives: